LuizFernando991/Events/README.md

 ## Backend

-first open the backend folder and:
+first open the server folder and:

 1 - Fill the .env file with the following variables (you can copy and paste .env.example and rename to .env):
 ```dotenv